nsh87/mimic-iii-vm/README.md

 downloads from where they left off, but all data will be erased and reloaded into Postgres.

+Log files will be created throughout the provisioning process.
+If you would like to monitor these logs, they will be located in this repo.

 ## Connecting to the Database
 While the VM is booted, local port 2345 is forwarded to the guest VM port 5432 (Postgres server's default listening port).
 Therefore, generally